The WotWots: Broadcast details

-In addition, selected episodes from the show's first season are currently available on Netflix in the United States and episodes can be seen online on Pluto TV's Kids TV channel(ch.
+In addition, selected episodes from the show's first season are currently available on Netflix in the United States and episodes can be seen online on Pluto TV's Kids TV channel (ch.
 989).

 Merchandise

 Playskool, a toy brand of Hasbro, is licensed to produce the WotWots toy range, and the toys were launched on 2 September 2009.

-In 2011-06-11, the intellectual property and outbound licensing division of American Greetings Corporation announced it has acquired the licensing and merchandising rights to the WotWots.
-As part of the agreement with production company Pukeko Pictures, American Greetings Properties has signed on to represent the WotWots brand worldwide.
+In 2011 the intellectual property and outbound licensing division of American Greetings Corporation announced it had acquired the licensing and merchandising rights to the WotWots.
+As part of the agreement with Pūkeko Pictures, American Greetings Properties signed on to represent the WotWots brand worldwide.